masoncfrancis/CS3150/README.md

-Repository containing in-class code, and homework files from CS 3150 (C and C++ Programming)
+Repository containing personal in-class code, and homework files from CS 3150 (C and C++ Programming)